primesearch/cofact/README.md

 Mode 2 | Runs Pépin test; optionally, runs Suyama test; proof file required | Runs Fermat-PRP test; optionally, runs Suyama test; proof file required | Runs Fermat-PRP (type 1 test), or Fermat-PRP and Suyama with factors (type 5 test); proof file is verified for correctness
 Mode 3 | Runs Suyama test only; proof file required; does not use `gwnum` | Runs Suyama test only; proof file required; does not use `gwnum` | Runs Suyama test only; proof file is verified for correctness using `gwnum`

 The Pépin or Fermat-PRP tests, along with proof verification, all require the `gwnum` library and can run multi-threaded.
-In mode 2 `cofact` will only check the final residue calculated matches the Suyama $A$ residue in a proof file, unless reporting is enabled with the `-j` option, in which case the correctness of the proof file will also be verified.
-Since this may amount to repeating the same computation more than once, the reporting option is intended either for Mode 1 with Mersenne exponents too small to generate proofs, or Mode 3 for all other Mersenne numbers using a proof furnished from another program (e.g. mprime or gpuOwL).
+In mode 2 `cofact` will only check the final residue calculated matches the Suyama $A$ residue in a proof file, unless reporting is enabled with the `-j` option, in which case the correctness of the proof file will also be verified (if the proof is known to be valid, the verification can be bypassed with `-e`).
+Since this process may amount to repeating the same computation more than once, the reporting option is intended either for Mode 1 with Mersenne exponents too small to generate proofs, or for Mode 3 for all other Mersenne numbers using a proof furnished from another program (e.g. `mprime` or `GpuOwl`).

 `cofact`’s Mode 3 can be used with proofs to submit results (including a Res2048 value) for Mersenne numbers without factors (Type 1) or with factors (Type 5); this is especially useful if a result was initially submitted including only the smaller Res64 value.